 Going further, logistics, utilities, and delivery services are often on duty at the weekends, when administration personnel or managers in charge may have a day off.
 This could mean that nobody reads (or has access to) the relevant system notifications.
 If all the SIM card data is used up by, let’s say, Saturday evening, there possibly will be no one to top up them manually.
 Once again, vehicle GPS trackers will not be connected to a network and will not be able to transmit either tachograph data or transport of interest location and journey whereabouts to servers of the E-TOLL payment management system.
 The office administration may not realise the gravity of the situation until the upcoming Monday, and, in many cases, it will already be too late to avoid penalties.

 Fortunately, Teltonika Telematics has a practical solution to help corporate fleets avoid such needless fines and ensure that the SIM cards of GPS trackers are always connected to the GSM network.

 Every single Teltonika vehicle GPS tracker has a placeholder for a plastic (regular) SIM card or the possibility to install an eSIM module.
-The SIM card or eSIM is part of the Teltonika Global Connectivity Solution and is used to connect to mobile networks, and the GPS device will be able to send and receive data to and from locations covered by the data plan.
+The SIM card or eSIM is a part of the Teltonika Connectivity Solution and is used to connect to mobile networks, and the GPS device will be able to send and receive data to and from locations covered by the data plan.